NTNUI/opptak/README.md

-# 📄 NTNUI Admin application form
+# 📄 NTNUI Admin admission form

 Semester project in the course [IT2901 Informatics Project II](https://www.ntnu.edu/studies/courses/IT2901/2021), spring 2022 @ Norwegian University of Science and Technology.